Skip to main content

 View entities

 View entities in Contember enable developers to map SQL views to the Contember schema, providing a powerful tool for read-only queries.
-They follow specific rules and are useful in complex data representations.
+They are useful for representing complex, computed, or aggregated data that doesn't naturally fit into standard entity models.

 Using views in Contember provides a powerful way to define complex data relationships and aggregations.
 However, it requires an understanding of SQL, as you'll be writing direct SQL queries to shape the data.